 If anything goes wrong, be it a withdrawal problem or any other type of dispute, players really have no recourse when playing on these unregulated sites.
 So, it opens them to many potential risks.

 On the other hand, all licensed operators in New Jersey have to adhere to stringent and transparent rules.
-Their business practices are constantly monitored, and their software is subject to regular checks to ensure the play is completely fair, random, and not rigged in any way.
+Their business practices are constantly monitored, and their software is subject to regular checks to ensure the play is fair, random, and not rigged.

 If you ever find yourself in a situation where you need to file a complaint against an online poker operator, you can do it by calling the NJDGE or by sending them an email.
 Make sure to include all the relevant information and any communication between you and the room, as this will help clarify the case.

 Once your complaint is received, you will be advised as to what steps to take next if anything else is required on your part.

 Like in other regulated states, players have a variety of options available to them when playing on licensed NJ poker sites.
 Of course, not all operators accept every method, so if you prefer a particular payment option, make sure the room you want to play at supports it.

 In general, you will find some or all of the following options are available for online poker in New Jersey:

 Most poker operators in the state will not charge you any fees for deposits or withdrawals.
 However, you should still pay attention to any transactions to poker sites, as it is possible for your bank or the payment processor to charge you.
 These fees can vary significantly between methods, so it is something to keep in mind.